Last month, the inaugural

 - Immer allows you to create the next immutable state by mutating the current one.

 Patrick showed us how React Context can be useful in some cases, such as showing third-party ads in your app.
 The new API looks easier to use than the old one, and is more explicit.
-This was a great lightning talk to get attendees up to speed, with slides to match.
+This was a great lightning talk to get attendees up to speed, with

 There’s Always a Better Way to Handle Localization by